 Kodi v17.6 “Krypton” is the latest stable version of Kodi available for download.

 Each of these add-ons will allow you to watch live sports mainly by aggregating IPTV links from around the web.
 Many will also let you watch replays and other on-demand sports-related content.
 Even better, all of the options listed here are available in the Official Kodi Addon Repository, making them super easy to install and use even with Kodi installation.

 Pronounced “da zone”, DAZN is a British sports streaming service that is now available in a handful of countries, such as Canada, Germany, Japan and more.
 The service offers a wide selection of popular sports such as NFL, NHL, motorsports, cycling, tennis, and others in most of the countries where it’s available.

 In the US, however, the service is a one-stop-shop for fighting sports, cutting out the high cost associated with fight sports Pay-Per-View.
 DAZN offers different content in each region where it’s available, but we’ve found that ExpressVPN works to get users into the Canadian version of the service.
 That means if you’re in the US and sign up for DAZN, you can expand your sports options, making DAZN one of the best sports options available.

-Popular: Can you watch McGregor vs Khabib on Kodi?
+Popular: Can you watch UFC matches on Kodi?

 Fox Sports Go

-If you’re using any subscription service that includes Fox Sports (such as PlayStation Vue, Sling TV, Fubo, or a regular cable subscription where Fox Sports is included), you can stream Fox Sports through Kodi.
+If you’re using any subscription service that includes Fox Sports such as Sling TV, Fubo, or a regular cable subscription where Fox Sports is included), you can stream Fox Sports through Kodi.